moby/moby/docs/sources/terms/filesystem.md

 The **root file system** includes the typical directory structure we associate with Unix-like operating systems:
-`/dev, /proc, /bin, /etc, /lib, /usr,` and `/tmp` plus all the configuration files, binaries and libraries required to run user applications (like bash, ls, and so forth).
+`/dev, /proc, /bin, /etc, /lib, /usr,`{.docutils .literal} and `/tmp`{.docutils .literal} plus all the configuration files, binaries and libraries required to run user applications (like bash, ls, and so forth).

 While there can be important kernel differences between different Linux distributions, the contents and organization of the root file system are